hpssjellis/spark-core-socket-client-or-server/README.md

 D7-OFF

-Note: I do not wish to have any debug information in the code as the D7 LED is proof that it is working.
+Note: I do not wish to have any debug information in the code as the D7 LED on or off is proof that it is working.

-Other Links(which I can not seem to get working):
+Other Links (which I can not seem to get working):

 https://github.com/rwaldron/spark-io